 How to select, blend and apply essential oils to suit the client’s personal requirements; about the properties of essential oils; how to perform a full aromatherapy massage and alternative aromatherapy treatments.
-Pre-requisites are a Body Massage certificate or diploma.

 The earliest paintings about aromatherapy were found in the caves of Lascaux in France.
 In Ancient Egypt, essential oils were added to cosmetics, mummification, incense and remedies.
 In Ancient China, aromatherapy oils, herbs and woods were used for religious purposes.
 Native American tribes used aromatic oils.

 In India, Aromatherapy oils were applied within the Ayurvedic health medicine.

 The Ancient Greeks used the knowledge of aromatic oils that they gained from the Egyptians.
 The Romans then learned from the Greek.
 They discovered the application of oils for massage, fragrant baths and for wounds and ailments.